Skip to main content

 ✨ Find out more about SIM card deactivation here.

-To request a new SIM card, please contact our Support Team via our in-app chat and let them know that, 'My SIM card was deactivated and I'd like to request a replacement.’
+To request a new SIM card, please send Yoco Support this message via our in-app chat:'My SIM card was deactivated and I'd like to request a replacement.’
 They’ll make sure you get a new SIM card within 3–4 working days.

 Khumo is displaying ‘Waiting for 4G networks’ message